Chandresh78/VolumeHandControl-via-OpenCV/README.md

 9. **Contributing**: Invitation for contributions.
 10. **Acknowledgements**: Credits to libraries and resources used.
 11. **Contact Information**: Provides a way to contact for support or suggestions.

-Feel free to modify the contact information and any other details as per your requirements.